Defining children’s ministry is an essential first step in doing children’s ministry. So let’s consider what it is.

-- It’s children being transformed to be more like Jesus over the course of time.
-This involves a series of actions or steps that children take in order to achieve the desired end.
+- It’s helping children become more like Jesus over time.
+It involves a series of actions or steps that children take to achieve the desired end.

-- The process begins when children are invited to connect with Jesus and His Story.
-It develops as the grace and glory of Jesus is revealed.
+- The process begins when we invite children to connect with Jesus and His Story.
+It develops as the grace and glory of Jesus are revealed.

-- The desired end of the process is for children to abandon every worldly allegiance and be relentlessly committed to Jesus.
+- The aim of the process is for children to abandon every worldly allegiance and be relentlessly committed to Jesus.

-- This happens as children are filled with the Holy Spirit and enlivened by God’s Story.
+- It happens as children are filled with the Holy Spirit and enlivened by God’s Story.